alex-sharifi/linux-tips/README.md

   - `alias _name_='_string_'` assigns a command(s) to an alias. `alias` lists all current aliases. `unalias _alias_` unassigns an alias.

 - Finding Stuff
-  - `grep` prints out the lines containing a pattern in a file, i.e. `grep pattern filename`.
+  - `grep` prints out the lines containing a pattern in a file, i.e. `grep [options] regex [file...]`.
+    - `grep -E` enables extended regular expression support.
     - `grep -i` causes `grep` to ignore case.
-    - `grep -v` causes `grep` to print only lines that do not match the pattern
+    - `grep -v` causes `grep` to print only lines that do not match the pattern.
+  - `find` is given one or more names of directories to search.
+    - `find ~` produces a listing of our home directory.
+    - `find [directory] -type d` lists only directories, `find [directory] -type f` lists only files.
+    - `find [directory] -type f -name "*.JPG"` lists files ending in _.JPG_.
+Notice how the value of the _-name_ option is enclosed in quotes to suppress pathname expansion.
+    - `find [directory] -type f -not -perm 0600` uses a _logical operator_ to filter results further.
+Note `-and` is implied by default when no operator is present.

 - Redirection
   - I/O redirection allows us to change where input comes from and output goes.
 Normally standard input (_stdin_) comes from the keyboard and standard output (_stdout_) goes to the screen.